 Do: Start with how you feel

-Investors are always being lectured about how they shouldn't let their feelings get in the way of financially savvy decision-making.
-But guess what?
-Here's an area where you should use your emotional connection to people in your life as the starting point for thinking about the disposition of your assets.
 Who do you care about most and want to be financially secure?
-There may be financial considerations to consider before making certain individuals your beneficiaries—such as minor children or special needs loved ones.
-But oftentimes the right answer is your nearest and dearest.
+There may be financial issues to consider before making certain individuals your beneficiaries—such as minor children or special needs loved ones—but often the right answer is your nearest and dearest.

 Do: Recognize the benefits accorded to spousal beneficiaries